Convergence of Dynamics on Inductive Systems of Banach Spaces: Examples and Applications

 The jump operators corresponding to this are the creation and annihilation operators $L_q =\sqrt{\alpha/2} (x-i\hb\partial_x)$ and $L_p =L_q^*$ (because $\sqrt M=\sqrt{2/\alpha}M$).
 This is the standard model for describing a laser coupled to a thermal bath.

 This example reveals an interesting difference between classical and quantum open systems.
-The classical limit of irreversible Gaussian semigroups with the \hb-scaling as in \eqref{eq:quasifree_lindblad} is always reversible (just not necessarily of Hamiltonian type).
-The reason for this is that the necessary noise on the quantum side (necessary for complete positivity \cite{hybrids}) is not needed on the classical side.
+The classical limit of irreversible Gaussian semigroups with the \hb-scaling as in \eqref{eq:quasifree_lindblad} is always reversible (but not necessarily of Hamiltonian type).
+This is because the noise on the quantum side (necessary for complete positivity \cite{hybrids}) is not needed on the classical side.
 Indeed, this noise is precisely described by $\Re M$.
-One can, however, also obtain proper irreversible semigroups if one chooses to keep the noise by rescaling $\Re M$ an \hb-dependent way \cite{hybrids}, which leads to dissipative classical dynamics.
+However, one can obtain proper irreversible semigroups if one keeps the noise by rescaling $\Re M$ an \hb-dependent way \cite{hybrids}, leading to dissipative classical dynamics.